2133223/sqlfrog/sqlfun/readme.md

 This document explains the structure used to document a database function in the JSON format.
-The property suffixed with * is required in the document.
+The property suffixed with * is required in the json document.

-Under the database vendor directory, Each json file describles the syntax of a function.
+Under the database vendor directory, each json file describles the syntax of a function.

 ### funcName*
 Name of the function.
 Function has the same name but has the different arguments syntax will be documented